What GMAT Score Do I Need for Columbia University?

 MBA admissions at Ivy League schools are notoriously competitive, and admission to Columbia Business School is no exception.
-So, many prospective MBA students wonder, what GMAT score do I need for Columbia’s MBA program?
+As a result, many prospective MBA students wonder, what GMAT score do I need for Columbia’s MBA program?

-In this article, we’ll look at the average GMAT scores of MBA students at Columbia Business School, along with other key aspects of the 2021 incoming class profile.
-We’ll also discuss the criteria to consider when determining what GMAT score will make you a competitive applicant at Columbia’s full-time MBA program.
+In this article, we’ll look at the average GMAT scores of MBA students at Columbia Business School.
+We’ll also take note of other key aspects of the 2026 incoming class profile.
+We’ll look at criteria to consider when determining what GMAT score will make you competitive for Columbia’s full-time MBA program.

 To start, let’s look at Columbia’s application requirements as they relate to test scores.